Anglophile: In Brazil

 The Brazilian writer Gilberto Freyre was a well known Anglophile.
 Freyre was greatly influenced by the 19th-British Romantic and Victorian writers, especially the work of Thomas Carlyle, John Ruskin and Herbert Spencer.
-Freyre came from northeastern Brazil, which been under strong British economic influence in the 19th century.
+Freyre came from northeastern Brazil, which had been under strong British economic influence in the 19th century.
 Like many other Brazilians from the region, Freyre had come to associate Britain with modernity and progress, a viewpoint that Freyre expressed most notably in his 1948 book Ingleses no Brasil.
 In promoting his theory of Lusotropicalism in which miscegenation was presented as a positive good for Brazil, Freyre was influenced by his view of the British Empire as a multiethnic multiracial society that had all sorts of different peoples of various languages, ethnicities, races and religions united together in peace and harmony around a common loyalty to the British Crown.
 Freyre argued that just as the British Empire had united white, brown, black and Asian peoples together, Brazil should be a place that would bring together the descendants of the Indians, African slaves and immigrants from Europe and Asia.
 Freyre often wrote essays on British personalities ranging from Florence Nightingale to Winston Churchill and particularly used his essays to promote British and Irish writers such as Sir Walter Scott, George Meredith, William Butler Yeats and James Joyce, all of whom were then unknown to the Brazilian public.

 Starting out as a leftist, Freyre hailed the British Labour Party's victory in the 1945 election as the "socialist democratic revolution in Great Britain" that was a turning point in world history.
 Freyre confidently predicted that it would soon create a humane welfare state, which would be emulated by the rest of the world.

 Freyre's Anglophilia was of a distinctly left-wing type.
 He often praised the "great tradition of English socialism"; called Sir Stafford Cripps, the leader of Labour's left-wing faction, Britain's most original politician and dismissed Churchill as an "archaic" reactionary.

 Brazilian intellectual figure Plinio Corrêa de Oliveira was another well-known Anglophile however his Anglophilia was unlike that of Freyre.
-Oliviera's Anglophilia was rooted in the conservative tradition, akin to that of Hippolyte Taine.
+Oliveira's Anglophilia was rooted in the conservative tradition, akin to that of Hippolyte Taine.
 His highest expression of this is in his short letter, 'Vocations of the European Peoples'.

-By contrast, Brazilian conservative figures such as incumbent president Jair Bolsonaro have hailed wartime British Prime Minister Winston Churchill as an influence on their political career.
+By contrast, Brazilian conservative figures such as ex-president Jair Bolsonaro have hailed wartime British Prime Minister Winston Churchill as an influence on their political career.